fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 ### Test Drive

-You can download the app we're building on the App Store, so give it a test drive before enroll.
+You can download the app we're building on Google Play or the App Store, so give it a test drive before you enroll.

 {{< partial "app-links" >}}